FedReFT: Federated Representation Fine-Tuning with All-But-Me Aggregation: Abstract

 \section{Abstract}

-Parameter-efficient fine-tuning (PEFT) has attracted significant attention for adapting large pre-trained models by modifying a small subset of parameters.
-Recently, Representation Fine-tuning (ReFT) has emerged as an effective alternative.
-ReFT shifts the fine-tuning paradigm from updating model weights to directly manipulating hidden representations that capture rich semantic information, and performs better than state-of-the-art PEFTs in standalone settings.
+Parameter-efficient fine-tuning (PEFT) adapts large pre-trained models by updating only a small subset of parameters.
+Recently, Representation Fine-Tuning (ReFT) has emerged as an effective alternative.
+ReFT shifts the fine-tuning paradigm from updating model weights to directly manipulating hidden representations that capture rich semantic information, and outperform state-of-the-art PEFTs in standalone settings.
 However, its application in Federated Learning (FL) remains challenging due to heterogeneity in clients' data distributions, model capacities, and computational resources.
-To address these challenges, we introduce \textbf{Fed}erated \textbf{Re}presentation \textbf{F}ine-\textbf{T}uning (FedReFT), a novel approach to fine-tune the client's hidden representation.
+To address these challenges, we introduce \textbf{Fed}erated \textbf{Re}presentation \textbf{F}ine-\textbf{T}uning (FedReFT), a novel approach to fine-tune clients' hidden representations.
 FedReFT applies sparse intervention layers to steer hidden representations directly, offering a lightweight and semantically rich fine-tuning alternative ideal for edge devices.
 However, representation-level updates are especially vulnerable to aggregation mismatch under different task heterogeneity, where naive averaging can corrupt semantic alignment.
-To mitigate this issue, we propose \textbf{All-But-Me (ABM)} aggregation, where each client receives the aggregated updates of others and partially incorporates them, enabling stable and personalized learning by balancing local focus with global knowledge.
-We evaluate FedReFT on commonsense reasoning, arithmetic reasoning, instruction-tuning, and GLUE, where it consistently outperforms state-of-the-art PEFT methods in FL, achieving 7$\times$--15$\times$ higher parameter efficiency compared to leading LoRA-based approaches.
+To mitigate this issue, we propose All-But-Me (ABM) aggregation, where each client receives the aggregated updates of others and partially incorporates them, enabling stable and personalized learning by balancing local focus with global knowledge.
+We further design an adaptive update strategy inspired by Test-Time Computing (TTC) to balance local and global contributions under heterogeneous conditions.
+FedReFT achieves state-of-the-art performance on commonsense reasoning, arithmetic reasoning, and GLUE benchmarks, while delivering $1\times $–$49\times$ higher parameter efficiency compared to leading LoRA-based methods.
+The paper code is available at \href{https://anonymous.4open.science/r/FedReFT}{Anonymous Repository}